 - 1. 2016 Code of Conduct

 - 2. Dealing with legal (IP) issues

 - 3. How to complain.

+- 4. The Recycler Ombudsman's report into the Epson Europe complaint.

 The Recycler Magazine Code of Ethics

 The editorial management of the magazine is founded on the principles of candour, honesty and honour.
 We have no wish to mislead, abuse or discriminate.